March 10, 2026

 Here is the uncomfortable truth about outbound.
 A mediocre email sent to the right person at the right time will outperform a brilliant email sent to someone who should never have received it.

 Your conversion rates, your reply rates, your domain reputation, your sender score, all of these are downstream of data quality.
-You can write the most compelling cold email ever crafted, but if 15% of your list should not be on the list, your metrics are polluted before you send the first message.
+You can write the most compelling cold email ever crafted, but if 15% of your list shouldn't be on the list, your metrics are polluted before you send the first message.

 I see companies invest weeks into copywriting, sequencing cadence, and A/B testing frameworks while running their outbound off a spreadsheet that was exported from one tool and imported into another with no validation in between.
 The ROI on fixing the architecture is orders of magnitude higher than the ROI on rewriting the copy.